ticky/jessicastokes.net/examples.md

 ### Fractal Thing

-Javascript and HTML5 canvas, 2012
+JavaScript and HTML5 canvas, 2012

-Done as a programming exercise, this is a Mandelbrot fractal renderer written in HTML5 an canvas and standard Javascript.
+Done as a programming exercise, this is a Mandelbrot fractal renderer written in HTML5 an canvas and standard JavaScript.

 [View on GitLab](https://gitlab.com/grapegravity/fractal-thing) or [View Demo](https://grapegravity.github.io/fractal-thing/)